bcProFoundation/building-blocks/docs/en/manual/development/services.md

 # Backing Services

-Backing services like `mongodb` and `redis` need to be attached to app container.
+Backing services like `MongoDB` and `EventStore` need to be attached to app container.

 `.env` config stores the setting based on environment variables.